Can Cats Eat Whipped Cream? What You Need to Know!

 For years, you’ve seen cartoons and depictions of cats drinking out of a milk saucer.
 We know—it’s misleading.
 It might seem perfectly fine and even healthy for your cat to eat dairy.
 However, studies show that this is not the case.

-Dairy contains lactose, which cats cannot digest.
-By nature, every cat is lactose intolerant.
-The only time your cat needs milk is when they are nursing as kittens.
+Dairy contains lactose, a naturally occurring sugar that adult cats cannot digest.
+By nature, most cats are lactose intolerant.
+The only time your cat needs milk is when they are nursing as kittens, and then that would be either queen milk or a kitten replacement formula with a similar nutritional content.
+This would certainly not be dairy.

 Sugar Impacts